-At June 30, 2013, 100% of total investments were in the State Treasurer's Investment Pool.
+At June 30, 2014, 100% of total investments were in the State Treasurer's Investment Pool.
 State statutes do not limit the percentage of investments in the Local Government Investment Pool.
 Oregon Revised Statutes require no more than 25 percent of the moneys of local government to be invested in bankers' acceptances of any qualified financial institution.
-At June 30, 2013, investments were in compliance with all percentage restrictions.
+At June 30, 2014, investments appear to be in compliance with all percentage restrictions.